-Japanese has two classes of adjectives that conjugate differently. 形容詞 (keiyoushi), qualifying words, are often called -i or verb-like adjectives (this term is also used to describe English adjectives). 形容動詞 (keiyoudoushi), qualifying movement words, are often called -na or noun-like adjectives.
+Japanese has two classes of adjectives that conjugate differently. 形容詞 (keiyoushi), literally "qualifying words", are often called -i or verb-like adjectives (this term is also used to describe English adjectives). 形容動詞 (keiyoudoushi), literally "qualifying movement words", are often called -na or noun-like adjectives.

-A third adjective category called 連体詞 (rentaishi), attributive words, must always come before a noun.
+A third adjective category called 連体詞 (rentaishi), literally "attributive words", must always come before a noun.
 The category contains a mix of things that may look more like verbs (such as いわゆる), pronouns (such as あの), or -na adjectives (such as 大きな) unless you're a linguist.
 More importantly, they don't conjugate, so I won't mention them very often.

 There's also another category of noun-like adjectives that use たる (taru) instead of な (na) to link with nouns, and と (to) instead of に (ni) when acting as adverbs, but these -taru adjectives have mostly died out and are very rare in modern Japanese.

 Arguably, none of these are properly "adjectives" in the English sense of the word, especially since -i adjectives act a lot like verbs and -na adjectives are nearly the same thing as nouns.
 But since they're usually used to modify nouns, "adjective" is probably the best English can do to describe them, so that's what they're generally called, and that's what I'm going with.
 Adjectives can be used several different ways.

 This is when an adjective directly precedes the noun it modifies, like "cold weather" or "healthy person". -i adjectives are placed before their nouns in dictionary form; -na adjectives are the same but include the ～な (-na).
 Any of the conjugated short forms may also be used.